truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 Select the install device as the boot drive, exit, and reboot the system.
 If the USB stick is not shown as a boot option, try a different USB slot.
 Slots available for boot differs by hardware.
+For optimal performance, consider using NVMe S.M.A.R.T. tests to ensure the reliability of your storage devices before installation.

 #### Using the TrueNAS Installer
 {{< hint type=important >}}